symphonylyh/3D/Segmentation3D/notes/segmentation_guide/pointgroup-setup.md

 ## PointGroup Guide

+### Github Setup

+* We want to fork pointgroup and get up to date with the original repo (although it doesn't seem to update since 2020)
+* We want to add the pointgroup repo as a subdirectory in my big 3D/Segmentation3D repo
+  * Fork the repo on github web, now this forked repo has a link `https://github.com/symphonylyh/PointGroup.git`
+  * Go to the big 3D repo, add the forked repo as a subtree: `git subtree add --prefix Segmentation3D/PointGroup https://github.com/symphonylyh/PointGroup.git master --squash`.
+This will create a folder `3D/Segmentation3D/Points3D` which is the master branch of the torch-points3d repo. use `--squash` to merge as just one commit.
+  * Commit it in Github Desktop or by `git push origin main`.
+Now this repo is added as a subrepo
+  * say the local repo is A, the forked repo is B, the original repo is C. ABC are different repos.
+  * General push just goes to A by `git pull/push origin main`; to update A <--> B, `git subtree push --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master` and `git subtree pull --prefix Segmentation3D/Points3D https://github.com/symphonylyh/torch-points3d.git master --squash`; to update B <-- C, on github web, click "Fetch Upstream" --> "Fetch and merge"
+* A subdirectory can also be extracted to be a separate repo by subtree.
+Check out that later.

 ### Setup

 Note: pointgroup is based on spconv which is not supported on Windows.
 So the setup guide is linux only.
 Our linux machine has RTX 3090 so can only support CUDA >= 11.
 Fortunately, pointgroup code turns out to be compatible with CUDA 11.